Bounds on the size of the convex hull of planar Brownian motion and related inverse processes: Introduction and Main Results

 In \cite{McRedmond_Xu} the authors improved upon these estimates and they showed that

 The main idea behind the proof of \eqref{bound-McRedmond-Xu} was the following observation

 where

 are two independent \textit{range} processes of the two coordinates of $\fatW$.
 For clarity we usually write $R_i$ instead of $R_i(1)$.
 The lower bound in \eqref{Range-bound-Diam} is obvious and the upper bound follows from the fact that $\calH$ is contained in the rectangle of width $R_1$ and height $R_2$, which forces the diameter $\calD$ to be smaller than the diagonal of the rectangle.
-In \cite{Jovalekic} the lower bound has been improved to
+To obtain the numerical upper bound from \eqref{bound-McRedmond-Xu}, the authors used the expression for the second moment of $R_1$ from \cite{Feller}.
+In \cite{Jovalekic} the lower bound from \eqref{bound-McRedmond-Xu} has been improved to

 To obtain this bound, the author found a series representation for the distribution function of the random variable $\max\{R_1,R_2\}$ which is based on the well-known (see \cite{Feller}) formula for the density of $R_i$ that takes the form